 Hermione shook her head in exasperation.
 "Who else do you know that would be able to do the math on something this complicated and write out all of the runic arrays?"

-Harry slowly nodded.
+As understanding dawned, Harry slowly nodded.
 "No one.
 Hermione, would you help me with a ritual to send me to another world?"

 Hermione momentarily looked sad, but then nodded briskly.
 "Of course I would, Harry.
 What would you do without me?"